-- A. Providing an escort to ensure that the Complainant can move safely between classes and activities; - B. Ensuring that the Complainant and Respondent do not attend the same classes or work in the same work area; - C. Providing counseling services or a referral to counseling services; - D. Providing medical services or a referral to medical services; and - E. Providing academic support services, such as tutoring.
+- A. Providing an escort to ensure that the Complainant can move safely between classes and activities: - B. Ensuring that the Complainant and Respondent do not attend the same classes or work in the same work area; - C. Providing counseling services or a referral to counseling services; - D. Providing medical services or a referral to medical services; - E. Providing academic support services, such as tutoring; - F. Arranging for a Complainant, if a student, to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the Complainant's academic record; and - G. Reviewing any disciplinary actions taken against the Complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the Complainant's discipline.